 While most bartenders have a more nuanced relationship with sugar these days, the ingredients has long been used to mask or hide the harshest tasting spirits.
 These days, a well-crafted cocktail will feature a balance of sweet, sour and bitter, highlighting the spirits instead of hiding them.
 However, we as consumers should be mindful of the types of sugars we're consuming: inferior and/or highly-concentrated sweeteners will alter our cocktail experience for the worse.

-Usually a mix of powdered sugar and water, simple is exactly what it says.
-It has long been used as a way to add sweetness to the drink.
-Natural cane sugar is normally what simple sugar is made from, however some simples are corn sugar based.
-Watch the level of simple sugar being used in your drink.
-One ounce (30 ml) can contain close to 36 grams of sugar, more than the amount of sugar found in can of regular cola.
-A bartender that uses ½ oz in a cocktail, is effectively adding the equivalent of a 1/2 can of soda in sugar content to the drink.
-That can add up in a smaller volume coupe or small glass cocktail.
+Usually a mix of granulated sugar and water, simple syrup is just that: simple.
+Long used as a way to add sweetness to cocktails and spirit-free recipes, natural cane sugar is typically what simple syrup is made from, however some syrups are corn-based, made from either corn syrup or powdered sugar (which contains corn starch).
+Watch the amount of simple syrup being used in your drink.
+One ounce (30 ml) can contain as much as 36 grams of sugar, more than the amount of sugar found in can of regular soda.

 As prohibition hit the United States, illegally-made spirits had to be cut with higher sugar-based mixers to mask the low quality of the alcohol.
 These days, high-quality spirits don't need - and shouldn’t be - hidden with sugar excessive amounts of sweetener.
 However, commercial colas and tonics often contain high fructose corn sugar (HFCS) and more of it than necessary.